 1. Amazon Web Services, Inc. (AWS)

-Amazon Web Services (AWS), a subsidiary of Amazon, is a leader in the database management system market, offering cloud-based services that cater to businesses of all sizes.
+Amazon Web Services (AWS), a subsidiary of Amazon, offers cloud-based services that cater to businesses of all sizes.
 AWS provides a comprehensive suite of database services such as Amazon RDS (Relational Database Service), Amazon DynamoDB (NoSQL), and Amazon Aurora (relational database).
 These services support a wide range of use cases, from data warehousing to transactional processing, making AWS a preferred choice for companies seeking scalability, security, and flexibility in database management.

 2. Google